iamthatguylook/Penetration-Testing-Notes/Using Web Proxies.md

 - **Free Version**: The free version of Burp Intruder is throttled to 1 request per second, which is slow for large wordlists.
 - **Pro Version**: The Pro version removes the speed limit and provides additional features for larger-scale fuzzing.

+---

+# ZAP Fuzzer

+ZAP's Fuzzer is a powerful tool for fuzzing web endpoints, offering advantages over Burp's free Intruder due to its lack of throttling on fuzzing speed.
+While ZAP Fuzzer may lack some of the advanced features of Burp Intruder, it is highly effective for web directory fuzzing and other types of fuzzing.

+## Setup and Configuration

+### Fuzzing Process
+To begin fuzzing with ZAP Fuzzer:
+1. Visit the target URL (e.g., `<http://SERVER_IP:PORT/test/>`) to capture a sample request.
+2. From the Proxy History, right-click on the request and select **Attack > Fuzz** to open the Fuzzer window.

+### Main Configuration Options

+#### Locations
+- **Fuzz Location**: This is similar to Burp's Payload Position, where you define where the payloads will be placed in the request.
+  - Select the target word (e.g., "test") and click **Add**.
+  - This will mark the selected word with a green marker and open the Payloads window to configure the attack payloads.

+#### Payloads
+- **Payload Types**: ZAP Fuzzer offers 8 different payload types:
+  - **File**: Select a wordlist from a file.
+  - **File Fuzzers**: Choose wordlists from built-in databases.
+  - **Numberzz**: Generates sequences of numbers with custom increments.
+- **Advantage**: ZAP Fuzzer includes built-in wordlists, eliminating the need to provide your own.
+Additional wordlists can be installed from the ZAP Marketplace.
+- For example, select **File Fuzzers** and choose a wordlist (e.g., from DirBuster).

+#### Processors
+- **Payload Processors**: Apply transformations to the payloads before sending them, including:
+  - **Base64 Decode/Encode**
+  - **MD5 Hash**
+  - **Postfix String / Prefix String**
+  - **SHA-1/256/512 Hash**
+  - **URL Decode/Encode**
+  - **Script**: Apply custom scripts to manipulate payloads.
+- **Processor Example**: Select **URL Encode** to ensure payloads with special characters are properly encoded, avoiding server errors.

+#### Options
+- **Concurrent Threads**: Set the number of threads for the scan.
+For fast fuzzing, set to **20** threads, depending on server and machine limits.
+- **Scan Mode**: Choose between **Depth first** (try all words for one payload position before moving to the next) or **Breadth first** (apply each word from the wordlist to all payload positions before moving to the next word).

+### Fuzzing Attack

+Once configured:
+1. Click **Start Fuzzer** to initiate the attack.
+2. **Results**: Sort results by **Response Code** to focus on those with HTTP code 200 (successful responses).
+   - For example, you may find a directory like `/skills/` which returns a 200 OK, indicating it exists on the server.

+### Analyzing Results
+- **Response Code**: Focus on responses with HTTP code **200 OK** to identify accessible directories or resources.
+- **Size Resp.
+Body**: Different page sizes may indicate unique responses, useful for detecting varying types of content.
+- **RTT (Round-Trip Time)**: Can be useful for attacks like time-based SQL injections, where the server response time is an indicator.

+## Conclusion
+ZAP Fuzzer is an effective tool for fuzzing web endpoints, especially with its speed advantage over Burp’s free version.
+While it lacks some of Burp's advanced features, ZAP Fuzzer's built-in wordlists and customizability through processors make it a strong choice for web directory fuzzing and other fuzzing tasks.